joungh93/pyDrizzlePac/README.md

 ## Acknowledgements
 * J.S.
-Kang helped me a lot to improve the performance of this package and debug its errors. :blush:
+Kang helped me a lot to debug the errors of this package and test it. :blush:
+* I.S.
+Jang &  J.S.
+Kang provided the IDL source codes to do this job.
+I converted them to this Python package. :blush: